Waboodoo/HTTP-Shortcuts/docs/advanced.md

 - Battery Saver and Data Saver modes are disabled, or the app is excluded from them
 - The shortcut does not use any variables with large values (i.e., multiple KB)

 On some devices, headless mode does not work reliably, which is why you also have the option to completely disable this feature.
-To do so, look for *Troubleshooting* in the app's main menu and then on that screen disable the *Performance Optimizations*.
+To do so, look for "Troubleshooting" in the app's main menu and then on that screen disable the "Performance Optimizations".

 <a id="share-text"></a>
 ## Share text into a shortcut